swiss/fedlex-jolux/README.md

 Please open [issues](https://github.com/swiss/fedlex-jolux/issues) on this repository or provide [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for contributions.

 > [!CAUTION]
-> 2024-11-22: This is an ongoing project between the Federal Chancellery and the [Institute for Public Sector Transformation](https://www.bfh.ch/en/research/research-areas/public-sector-transformation/) of the [Bern University of Applied Sciences](https://www.bfh.ch/en/).
-The content is not yet stable.
-Further updates will follow.
+> 2026-02-23: This is an ongoing project between the Federal Chancellery and the [Institute for Public Sector Transformation](https://www.bfh.ch/en/research/research-areas/public-sector-transformation/) of the [Bern University of Applied Sciences](https://www.bfh.ch/en/).
+The content is mainly stable.
+Some further updates will still follow.

 ## Local Build Instructions